fluxnet-open-source/website/tutorials/git/2-setup.md

-# Installing GitHub Desktop on Windows, macOS, and Ubuntu
+# Setup GitHub Desktop on Windows, macOS, and Ubuntu

 ## Introduction